Group-10-Studios/Mission-Control/Manuals/User Manual.md

 The maximum speed of the rocket that triggers the rocket’s parachute.
 The program will display a warning if this speed is exceeded.

 #### Launching the Rocket
 To arm the rocket to prepare for launch, click the Arm button.
 The rocket will move into a state that’s ready for launch.
 Warnings may appear in the warnings pane depending on the conditions.
 The Launch button will be activated and pressing so will initiate a countdown.
-If there are warnings, a dialog box will appear asking for confirmation.
+If there are warnings, a dialogue box will appear asking for confirmation.
 The rocket will launch automatically after the countdown.

 ### During Launch
 #### Interacting with real-time data